guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 ![Marian Translation](../assets/generation_benchmarks/translation_marian.svg "Marian translation"){:width="80%"}

 The next figure illustrates the same experiment, taking the T5-base model (the only differences lies in the neural network architecture, the rest of the pipeline and settings remain identical).
-For a small effective batch size (3 input sentences), the benefits are in line with the Marian-based translation - approximately 50% faster for the Rust version.
+For a small effective batch size (3 input sentences), the benefits are in line with the Marian-based translation - approximately 50% reduced execution time for the Rust version.
 Interestingly, these benefits decrease significantly for larger effective batch sizes.
 This issue is still being investigated and may be cause by the handling of padding for sequences with varying length, or because T5 is a significantly larger model than Marian.

 ![T5 Translation](../assets/generation_benchmarks/translation_t5.svg "T5 translation"){:width="80%"}